Retreats: Why and How Should You Implement Them?

 In the case of a remote worker retreat, the last point is by far the most important.
 Remote workers do not see each other on a daily basis, and thus do not know each other intimately.
 This can be a cause of great concern for some workers, particularly those who are “people persons” and highly empathetic.

 The importance of this cannot be overstated, at least for some of the members of the team.
 A retreat can be a significant cost, especially when team members and their families need to be flown in from many different locations.
-But experience shows that it is worth it.
+But the experience shows that it is worth it.

 Why Have a Remote Worker Retreat?

-Her results showed that the most effective aspect of the retreats was not the formal program, but the simple fact that the employees were on a retreat and had a chance to get to know each other.
+Her results showed that the most effective aspect of the retreats was not the formal program, but the simple fact that the employees were on a retreat and had the chance to get to know each other.
 The unstructured time spent talking and having impromptu activities together made the most difference.
 In the end, the teams studied were much more collaborative and communicated without frustration.

 What Makes a Successful Remote Worker Retreat?